 - roller rocker arms

-It’s not simply about shaping OD, the outside diameter of a piece when it comes to OD grinding services.
-It is a kind of cylindrical grinding and necessitates the presence of a central rotational axis in the piece being ground.
-OD grinding takes place on the workpiece’s exterior surface between both the centers — and this is a crucial difference.
+It’s not simply about shaping OD, the outside diameter of a piece, when it comes to OD grinding services.
+It is a kind of cylindrical grinding and necessitates the presence of a central rotational axis in the work being ground.
+OD grinding takes place on the workpiece’s exterior surface between both centers — and this is a crucial difference.

 An OD grinder performs precisely as its name suggests; it grinds a cylindrical workpiece’s outer diameter.